agdsk/samples/README.md

 The app was also used with an alternative interface at two conferences with of thousands of attendees, allowing conference attendees to schedule hands-on time with the headset at stations on the product demonstration floor.

+### Mailing-Lists

+**CodeIgniter**

+Extracts from a web application that produces automotive customer marketing mailing lists for dealerships.

 ### Training-Center

 **Symfony 3.0**